Expertium/expertium.github.io/JReadability.md

 I made a simple linear model where the number of parameters is equal to the number of features plus one (because of the constant).
 And in order to see how much benefit there is in adding more features, I tested 8 versions of the model, including the original version proposed in "Readability measurement of Japanese texts based on levelled corpora."
 Each version is called JReadability-X, where X is the number of features used in the formula.
 The number of parameters is X+1.

-Below is a table comparing all of the different versions:

 Parameters were optimized by minimizing the Root Mean Square Error (RMSE), I used [sklearn.linear_model.LinearRegression()](https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html) to find the parameters.
 I converted levels to numbers in the following way: Complete Beginner = 4, Beginner = 3, Intermediate = 2, Advanced = 1.
 RMSE is calculated as the square root of the average of squared errors.

 ![RMSE](https://github.com/user-attachments/assets/3428265b-46f7-4491-b858-13f23340a159)

 I also calculated the Spearman rank correlation between predictions and levels.
 Spearman's correlation coefficient is more appropriate here than Pearson's because Spearman's works better when one of the variables is ordinal (as opposed to continuous).

+Below is a table comparing all of the different versions:

-Below are graphs illustrating Spearman's correlation coefficients and average RMSE of each version:
+And also here are graphs illustrating Spearman's correlation coefficients and average RMSE of each version:

-And here is the formula used in JReadability-16, the best version that uses all 17 aforementioned features:
+Here is the formula used in JReadability-16, the best version that uses all 17 aforementioned features:

 The advantage of this model is that we can see how "important" certain features (specifically, the percentages of parts of speech) based on the absolute values of their coefficients.
 The percentage of adverbs has the largest coefficient, meaning that it affects the readability score the most.
 The percentage of proper nouns has the second largest coefficient.
 The percentage of auxiliary verbs has the smallest coefficient, meaning that it doesn't affect readability very much.